Got an Email Template, Landing page, or Banner requirement? Head to Email Mavlers

 • 78% of customers are more likely to repurchase from a brand that sends them tailored content.
 (Source: McKinsey)

-So no, not just to keep ahead of your competition, but your customers as well.
-Clearly, hyper-personalization is effective.
-And we ourselves can vouch for it.
-Advanced personalization was part of our email marketing program with Wag!, a pet wellness service provider based in the U.S. Check out the Wag! case study
+And we can vouch for it ourselves.
+Hyper-personalization was part of our email marketing program with Wag!, a pet wellness service provider based in the U.S. Feel free to check out the Wag! case study

 How to hyper-personalize email campaigns?